-Paul Scott is partner in the Firm and represents clients in a broad range of civil litigation, including claims for products liability, breach of warranty, trucking litigation, personal injury, premises liability, medical malpractice, trade secrets, constitutional law, employment law, and general civil litigation.
-In addition to representing individuals, small businesses, and government officials, Paul also represents some of the world’s most-recognized companies, including a Fortune 50 corporation and an internationally-known fashion designer.
+Paul Scott is partner in the Firm and represents clients in a broad range of civil litigation, including claims for trucking and transportation litigation, products liability, breach of warranty, personal injury, premises liability, medical malpractice, employment law, and general civil litigation.
+In addition to representing individuals, small businesses, and government officials, Paul also represents some of the world’s most-recognized companies, including several Fortune 500 companies.

 Paul has received the Martindale-Hubbell AV® Preeminent Peer Review Rating.
 According to Martindale-Hubbell’s website, “AV Preeminent is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
 Paul was also named as a Super Lawyer Rising Star, an honor given to no more than 2.5% of lawyers in the State of Georgia.